Introduction

 Within the nonviolence field, two approaches are commonly distinguished: principled and pragmatic.
 Principled nonviolence, associated with Mohandas Gandhi, is based on a moral commitment.
 Pragmatic nonviolence, associated with scholar Gene Sharp, is undertaken because it is seen as more effective than violence.
 The Pilgrims obviously fit into the principled camp.
 But this distinction is a bit academic in Australia, where all activists refrain from using arms.

-Activist and researcher Stellan Vinthagen offers an insightful definition of nonviolence: it is without violence and against violence.
+Activist and researcher Stellan Vinthagen offersย an insightful definitionย of nonviolence: it is without violence and against violence.
 The Pilgrims, like most people in their daily lives, did not use physical violence.
 However, unlike most other people, they acted against violence, namely against Pine Gap and its role in military operations.

 Antiwar Strategy

+Nearly everyone says they are against war.
+Those who support military defence say it is needed to deter war.
+Many soldiers are strongly in favour of peace.
 The question is not whether to oppose war, but how.
 For those in what is called the peace movement, who question the current military posture, there have been a variety of views about goals.
 Some oppose use of Australian troops in foreign wars, as in Afghanistan and Iraq.
 Some support the Australian government cutting ties with foreign powers and having an independent defence policy.
 Others favour disarmament.
 Yet others support development of a nonviolent defence system.
+Despite this wide range of visions, amazingly the peace movement has mobilised large numbers of Australians to protest against war and war preparations โ but only on some occasions, such as just before the 2003 invasion of Iraq.
+In between such mobilisations, few have maintained their activism.

 Australian rally against 2003 invasion of Iraq